ObjectModules/deploy/[Mapping]-Employment.md

 ##The Three

 Employment can be all kind of process that you want.
-In our concept we just need three (3) of employments.
-One for routines, and the other two are the process in related to the parameter.
+In our concept we just need _three (3) of employments_.
+One for routines, and the other two for the process in related to the parameter.

-You may see that each kind of these (3) employments has four (4) process, become twelve (12) all together.
+You may see that each kind of these _three (3) of employments_ has four (4) process, become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.
 ##The Fourth
 We have pronounced since the beginning that all the mappings has always got four (4) parts.
 Either mapping for a routines, mapping for a spreading, also for an employments.
 All of them got always four (4) parts.
-So why we only take _[[three (3) employments|[Mapping]-Employment#the-three]]_.
+So why we only take _three (3) of employments_.
 Not four (4)?

 Actually there is _The Fourth (4th)_.
 The last employment.
 Very special employment.
 The key of all this concept.
 When we found this concept we always give our respect to this one.